isomerpages/nlb-learning/_reading/Teens/Content.md

 ![manga](/images/reading/teens/teensreading_manga1.png)

-Manga is an art form that tells a story through the greater usage of pictures over words.
-However, it doesn’t mean that text is entirely overlooked.
-In fact, text in the form of narration, dialogue, or sound effects all serve to enhance the reader's experience of the story.
+Manga is an art form that tells a story by using more pictures than words.
+However, it doesn't mean that texts are entirely overlooked.
+In fact, texts in the form of narration, dialogue, or sound effect all serve to enhance the reader's experience of the story.

 Unlike the full-coloured pages of most comics we see today, manga is often presented in black and white.
 It is typically published in manga-based magazines by the different publishers on a weekly or monthly basis.

 Creators of manga are known as “mangaka” and they often both write and illustrate their own works.

 ![manga2](/images/reading/teens/teensreading_manga2.png)